 - Complete an online application on Walden University's website

-- Send in employment history, high school and/or college transcripts, applicable test scores and a list of transfer credits, if any
+- Send in employment record, high school and/or college transcripts, applicable test scores and a list of transfer credits, if any

 - Students who apply for the bachelor's program must meet one of the following requirements: